Cheukting/Cheukting.github.io/_posts/2023-07-09-oss-licenses.md

 #### The MIT License

+- category: permissive

 The MIT License, as the name suggested, it was created at the Massachusetts Institute of Technology in the late ‘80s.
 It is one of the most popular and permissive free software licenses.
 You can do whatever you want as long as you add a copy of the original MIT license and copyright notice to it.

+#### Apache License

 - category: permissive

-#### Apache License

 Just like the name suggested, this license is released by the Apache Software Foundation (ASF).
 It’s popular and is backed by a strong community.
 The Apache License allows you to freely use, modify, and distribute any Apache-licensed product.
 However, you’re required to follow the terms of the Apache License.

+#### BSD License

 - category: permissive

-#### BSD License

 Nowadays, BSD Licenses are mainly used as two variants from the original – the Modified BSD License (3-clause), and the Simplified BSD License/FreeBSD License (2-clause).
 They are both permissive free software licenses.

 The BSD License lets you modify and distribute your software’s code in the source or binary format freely as long as you retain a copy of the copyright notice, list of conditions, and disclaimer.

-- category: permissive

 #### Eclipse Public License

+- category: semi-permissive (copyleft)

 As you can guess, this is a license developed by the Eclipse Foundation.
 If you modify a component under this license and distribute it in the source code form as part of your program, you must disclose the modified code under the EPL.
 If you distribute such a program in its object code form, you must state that the source code can be made available upon request, and you must explain how to request the source code.